-The UAE government announced a new decree-law to protect the rights of employees in the private sector within the post-pandemic setting.
-If you’re working in the UAE, you should be aware of the new employment laws and regulations that offer a host of benefits to workers, including paternity leave and exemption of legal fees.
-Let’s find out more about what amendments were made in the new UAE Labour Law of 2021/2022.
+The UAE government last year announced a decree-law to protect the rights of employees in the private sector within the post-pandemic setting.
+If you’re working in the UAE, you should know the employment laws and regulations that offer various benefits to workers, including paternity leave and exemption of legal fees.
+Let’s find out more about what amendments were made in the UAE Labour Law 2022.

-The President of the UAE and Ruler of Abu Dhabi, His Highness Sheikh Khalifa bin Zayed Al Nahyan, issued the Federal Decree-Law no. 33 of 2021 to regulate the labour laws in the private sector.
+The second UAE President and Ruler of Abu Dhabi, H.H.
+Late Sheikh Khalifa bin Zayed Al Nahyan (may he forever rest in peace), issued the Federal Decree-Law no. 33 of 2021 to regulate the labour laws in the private sector.

-This new legislation took effect on 2nd February 2022.
+This legislation took effect on 2nd February 2022.
 The post-COVID-19 workplace regulations include the following:

-- New regulations for part-time/temporary work safeguarding employee rights.
+- Updated regulations for part-time/temporary work safeguarding employee rights

-According to the Ministry of Human Resource and Emiratisation (MOHRE), the UAE Labour Laws 2021 will pave the way for the future growth and prosperity of the ever-evolving workforce in the country.
-Besides attracting new talent, the new laws put emphasis on gender equality at work.
+According to the Ministry of Human Resource and Emiratisation (MOHRE), implementing the UAE Labour Laws 2022 is helping in paving the way for the future growth and prosperity of the ever-evolving workforce in the country.
+Besides attracting new talent, these laws emphasise gender equality at work.

 COERCION IN THE WORKPLACE

-In addition, the employers cannot force employees to work overtime exceeding two hours per day.
-In case the nature of the job requires additional hours, the employer must compensate with an hourly pay which is 125% of the employee’s regular hourly income.
+Also, employers cannot force employees to work overtime exceeding two hours per day.
+If the job requires additional hours, the employer must compensate with 25% of the employee’s regular hourly pay.
+If the extra hours fall between 10:00 pm and 04:00 am, the hourly pay rises to 50%.

 WORKPLACE HARASSMENT

-Under the new law, all forms of workplace harassment against an employee is strictly prohibited.
+Under this law, all forms of workplace harassment against an employee are strictly prohibited.
 That includes sexual harassment, bullying and any form of verbal, physical or psychological violence against a worker by the employer, their superiors or colleagues.

 DISCRIMINATION AND PREJUDICE

-The legislation outlaws all types of discrimination based on gender, religion, national origin, socioeconomic status, handicap, colour or race that may limit equal opportunities or obstruct deliverance of equal rights.
+The legislation outlaws discrimination based on gender, religion, national origin, socioeconomic status, handicap, colour or race that may limit equal opportunities or obstruct the deliverance of equal rights.

-The law also prohibits the termination of female employees on the basis of her pregnancy or maternity leave.
+The law also prohibits the termination of female employees based on their pregnancy or maternity leave.

 EQUAL PAY FOR MEN AND WOMEN

-In addition, the amendments in the new UAE Labour law accentuates the equal pay provision for men and women as defined under the old law.
-The recent changes stress that all provisions governing the employment of workers shall apply to working women in the UAE, without any discrimination or violation of the prescribed rights of working women.
+The amendments in the UAE Labour law accentuate the equal pay provision for men and women as defined under the law previously.
+These changes stress that all conditions governing the employment of workers shall apply to working women in the UAE without any discrimination or violation of the prescribed rights of working women.

 EASE OF BUSINESS AND LABOUR MARKET FLEXIBILITY

-The new labour law divides the employment market into six different work models that include:
+The labour law 2022 divides the employment market into six different work models that include:

 - Full-time Employment